-Today we are going to show you how to concatenate strings and integers using VBA.
+In our daily use of Excel, we face situations where concatenating strings and integers becomes a necessity.
+In these articles, we showed ways of concatenating numbers and concatenation texts.
+Today we are going to show you how to concatenate string and integer using VBA.
 For this session, we are using Excel 2019, feel free to use your preferred version.

 First things first, let’s get to know about the dataset which is the base of our examples.

 Here, we have a table that contains several random people with their respective country codes and area codes.
 You can see that two types of data, both strings, and integers, are present within our table.
 Using this dataset, we will concatenate strings and integers.

 Note that, this is a basic dataset to keep things simple.
 In a real-life scenario, you may encounter a much larger and complex dataset.

 You are welcome to download the practice workbook from the link below.

 Concatenate String and Integer Through VBA

 In the following sections, we will demonstrate several ways to concatenate strings and integers using VBA code.
 For making it convenient for users from various categories, we will go step by step.

 First, we will show ways to concatenate strings only.
 Then concatenate only integers.
 Finally, concatenate a string with an integer.
 You can go alongside us, or feel free to check your desired section using the table of contents.